She/Her/HersPsychologist, PhD Specialties • Insurance & Fees • Locations

-Based in Los Angeles, Dr. Amin’s practice was established to provide culturally competent mental health services for women of color (WOC).
-With a keen awareness of the many barriers WOC face when looking for quality mental health treatment, Dr. Amin has strived to create a space that is affirming and inclusive of her clients’ lived experiences and their intersecting identities.
+Based in Los Angeles, Dr. Amin’s practice was established to provide culturally competent mental health services for people of color (POC).
+With a keen awareness of the many barriers POC face when looking for quality mental health treatment, Dr. Amin has strived to create a space that is affirming and inclusive of her clients’ lived experiences and their intersecting identities.

-Outside of private practice, Dr. Amin has built a career spanning 10 years with the VA.
-She is on staff at the West Los Angeles VA Medical Center where she treats military veterans in the Tele-Mental Health Clinic.
+Outside of private practice, Dr. Amin has built a career spanning 13 years with the Department of Veterans Affairs.
+She is on staff at the West Los Angeles VA Medical Center where she treats military Veterans in the Tele-Mental Health Clinic.
 In addition to clinical work, Dr. Amin enjoys teaching and training psychology trainees, medical residents, and a range of healthcare professionals about the psychotherapy process.
-She holds an appointment as a Health Sciences Clinical Instructor with UCLA’s David Geffen School of Medicine.
-At the national level, Dr. Amin has been actively involved with the Asian American Psychological Association (AAPA) since 2008 and currently serves as their President-Elect.
+She holds an appointment as a Health Sciences Assistant Clinical Professor with UCLA’s David Geffen School of Medicine.
+At the national level, Dr. Amin has been actively involved with the Asian American Psychological Association (AAPA) since 2007 and recently completed her term as the first South Asian President (2022-2024).

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)